-I’ve known the brilliant, smart and funny Michelle Loretta for many years.
+I've known the brilliant, smart and funny Michelle Loretta for many years.
 In fact, I think we go as far back as 2008 when we met at an industry conference.
 If are not familiar with Michelle– you need to be!
 She is a business consultant and financial strategist for wedding and event professionals.
-As founder of Sage Wedding Pros she blends her past as an accountant for Deloitte, a sales and marketing manager for DDLA, a merchandiser for Coach, and a stationery entrepreneur to strengthen wedding businesses worldwide.
+As the founder of Sage Wedding Pros she blends her past as an accountant for Deloitte, a sales and marketing manager for DDLA, a merchandiser for Coach, and a stationery entrepreneur to strengthen wedding businesses worldwide.

-Sage Wedding Pros also produces the next-level summit Be Sage Conference — which I highly recommend you put on your list of must attend conferences.
+Sage Wedding Pros also produces the next-level summit Be Sage Conference — which I highly recommend you put on your list of must-attend conferences.
 Michelle is also an avid speaker, sharing her knowledge at a number of additional industry conferences including NACE Experience, Biz Bash Live, and Association of Bridal Consultants.

 Finances are an area of business ownership that typically induces groans.
 AMIRITE?

 But – here’s the thing: If you aren’t on top of your business finances, you are doing it wrong.
 Your numbers are the only quantifiable metric for whether your business is thriving, or merely surviving.
 Passion may drive you, but the numbers are what keep your business alive (or not).

 You’re in good hands today because MONEY is MY JAM.
 I want to help you avoid (or fix) some of the biggest mistakes I see:

 Top 3 Financial Mistakes You’re Making in Your Wedding Business